jayacotton/MPM-Port-Workspace/README.md

 So, I guess the caller does not trust the crtst code to do the correct test.
 For fun I will punch this code out and see what happens.

+After a long 2 weeks, I have finally got console output working.
+First, thanks to Wayne for providing the hint that I needed.
+The bug is that z180 internal registers must be addressed with 16bit i/o operations.
+In addition the B register must be set to zero.
+Also, many funcions up stream do not know about this convention, and they use the BC pair at a string pointer for the console messages.
+So, take care to preserve the DE and BC registers.